mssola/soria/README.md

 ### soria-theme-purple-identifiers

-This theme also provides one function that can be used as a hook:
+This theme also provides one interactive function that can be used as a hook:
 `soria-theme-purple-identifiers`.

 As a reminder, this color theme is a port from Vim, and Vim and GNU Emacs have